Sexist French Expression

 En anglais

 The original meaning of cherchez la femme is pretty much reserved to "airport novel" detective stories.
-However, in British English, cherchez la femme has taken on a broader sense of a common cause for seemingly unrelated problems.
+However, in British English, cherchez la femme took on a broader sense of a common cause for seemingly unrelated problems.

 Par exemple…